-SAMPLE GAS PRESSURE SENSOR: Measures the sample chamber's gas pressure.
+SAMPLE GAS PRESSURE SENSOR: Located on the flow/pressure sensor PCA, this sensor measures the sample chamber's gas pressure.

-VACUUM PRESSURE SENSOR: Measures the pressure of the gas mixture inside the reaction cell.
+VACUUM PRESSURE SENSOR: Also located on the flow/pressure sensor PCA, this sensor measures the pressure of the gas mixture inside the reaction cell.

-O3 FLOW SENSOR: Measures the flow rate of the O3 gas stream as it is supplied to the reaction cell.
+$O_3$ FLOW SENSOR: Located on the flow/pressure sensor PCA as well, this sensor measures the flow rate of the $O_3$ gas stream as it is supplied to the reaction cell.